cynide4869/batch_mux/README.md

 pip install pymkv
 ```

+## 7zip (Optional)

+During the execution of the file, a prompt about the attachments would be asked, if the link is pasted then 7zip is used to extract the attachments folders and place them into the "append" folder.
+If the "append" folder is already populated, this installation can be skipped.

+7zip can be installed from the links mentioned below
+> If installed, make sure 7zip has been added to PATH

 > Make sure mkvmerge has been added to PATH or copy mkvmerge.exe to the root (or parent) folder for the script to detect mkvmerge

 # Run